teachingaway/teachingaway.github.io/index.md

 ---

-<p class='big-text'>To our clients and community: it's been a pleasure working with you over the years.
+<p class='big-text'>To our clients and friends: it's been a pleasure working with you over the years.
 Our partners are now moving on to new challenges. </p>

 Zeke Vermillion is continuing our corporate practice in NY through [Vermillion P.C.](http://vermillionpc.com)